Simone Rocha

 Simone Rocha (born 11 September 1986) is an Irish fashion designer.
-Her father is a fashion designer John Rocha, and mother is Odette Rocha.
-She trained at the National College of Art and Design,Dublin with a BA in Fashion.
-She then furthered her studies in Central Saint Martins,London graduating with a MA in Fashion.
-She launched her graduate collection in 2010 at the Tate Modern and in London Fashion Week.
+Her father is a fashion designer John Rocha.
+She trained at the National College of Art and Design and Central Saint Martins, launching her graduate collection in 2010 at the Tate Modern and London Fashion Week.

 She was named Young Designer of the Year in 2014 by Harper's Bazaar, and Womenswear Designer of the Year 2016 at the British Fashion Awards.

 Early life and education

-Rocha was born in Dublin, Ireland on 11 September 1986, making her Zodiac sign a Virgo.
+Rocha was born in Dublin, Ireland, on 11 September 1986.
 Her father, John Rocha, is a fashion designer.
-Her mother, Odette, born in Dublin, where Simone also grew up, has been pivotal as a business partner first to her husband and now her daughter.
-Simone attended her first fashion show when she was the age of 0 with her mother and father, and has been attended one no less often than every six months since then.
-She later felt that it was "inevitable" that she would follow in her father's career, adding that fashion was "100% part of [her] life.
+She attended her first fashion show as an infant.
+She later said she felt it was "inevitable" that she would follow in her father's career, adding that fashion was "100 per cent a part of my life".

-Rocha worked at her father John Rocha's studio between the ages of 13 and 18.
-She trained at the National College of Art and Design in Dublin, Ireland.
-National College of Art and Design.
-Before applying at the National College of Art and Design, she says, when I was in school I was a really bad student, I was dyslexic so I found it challenging.
-The only place I felt really good was in art class.”Seeing how she thrived in more practical subjects, she was inspired to go to art college.
+Rocha worked at her father's studio between the ages of 13 and 18.
+She trained at the National College of Art and Design in Dublin.
+Before attending NCAD, she struggled in school due to dyslexia; in 2021 she said, "the only place I felt really good was in art class".

-She then studied under the late Louise Wilson, who ran the fashion department at Central Saint Martins in London.
-She mentioned that “I hadn't had a huge amount of respect for authority before, but with Louise, I was so engaged, so in awe and scared of her but I wanted to impress her.
-So I was lucky I got accepted.”
-Rocha showed her graduate collection at the Tate Modern gallery, and in London Fashion Week for the first time in 2010.
-Her first fashion installation was in the window of Dover Street Market in London, with the company the first to stock Rocha's designs.
+For her MA, she studied under Louise Wilson, who ran the fashion department at Central Saint Martins in London.
+Rocha showed her graduate collection at the Tate Modern gallery, and at London Fashion Week in 2010.